programmer-blog/Angular-Material-UI-Tutorial-with-NGRX/README.md

 # AngularNgrxMaterialTutorial

-This is code repository for the tutorial
+This is code repository for the tutorial: ### Angular Material UI Tutorial with NGRX

 You can read the detailed tutorial at: https://programmerblog.net/angular-material-ui-tutorial-with-ngrx/